BISC-Std-VII-Boys/Main-group-description-details/README.md

 Losing 100% of the rights and violating last parole would result in the violator being disadmined or a punishment would be given or the violator may be removed or actions would be taken

-removal of the website from the group's description will get the person who removed it striped of their Admin rights.
-This dosn't apply to Saif and Tawseef
+Removal of the website from the group's description will get the person who removed it striped of their Admin rights.
+This doesn't apply to Saif and Tawseef

 Credits: